uablrek/system-dynamics/WORLD3.md

 * [pyworld3](https://github.com/cvanwynsberghe/pyworld3) --
   Easy to run, but the code is not object oriented.
 E.g. there is no `stock` class.
 This makes it hard to understand and to transform to a generic SD library.
-It also has too many dependencies
+The author's [blog post]( https://towardsdatascience.com/exploring-the-limits-to-growth-with-python-674133874eed) is very good reading.
 * [PyWorld3-03](https://github.com/TimSchell98/PyWorld3-03) --
   An update of the above, used for the recalibration of the model referred above